NoahDR17/Blackjack/README.md

         * Game Page
     * Responsive on all devices.
     * Allows users to easily navigate between pages on the site.
-    * Features a hover affect to inform user when they are hovering over a nav link.
+    * Features a hover effect to inform user when they are hovering over a nav link.
     * The link that is for the page you are currently on will be red instead of white, to provide an extra indication to the user for which page they are on.

 ![Navbar Image](docs/readme-images/navbar.png)